mas-bandwidth/yojimbo/BUILDING.md

     {"connectToken":"y2R7Sqej9HFg7Y3sBqr9XbK6tyMicrmk13TLsGksxAqniu5LaY89AKhgKDGlQ/mIpxukwFdDwPBtMa5KRPpFUlIds2dD+gNGOjH636Vxh5Svb1Ul8AzajQoiamC1w2TN/qAQjW2+bFp/k6ifDKoEwcchHSlqbgzzIxctgr1iODJADyMb7YdHq7TCWApxeWAIrWnHfapTD1uVJU0oDjAqak/QtSLG6GAMCi9Qxgd66aQlK+V/2nm7bMQ00ubXZC8mSUI5xRssNeoFQsZF68rJcxsZgEIumLg16NOkZiX/K7DGbHR2If+1hqNUJqf7S8N30mNoI1yXMKNSlfiqts7Eze40NjVxiYzseibPfZt6uOXGgkeEFjQeTs9xMB78BzpOn5Z4I6JpqC/1TKewW5S4LpK8mWz3w8z7Px6leo4g0SqOxo/0Beqim6JoelMJe0nan2T+XKkX5GeaTrqnkVzKyDda+RD+22KLyMD3vda89RCq3KJUhpbyBAC7CHUrHGxj9jufzLebaVrsQN+KaZlKJytMbRee3G+NGjuilXiHbAJzY101fqDfGL9vNMgPNQiaiWDbbIdXyGp+H3yhzCnUbALOeHPDhhFnXUyB+XwBjqq/w2JbNIXei3AN+vydjmhSKav7SnSFO8MpMlOv/0ztI/eJPR7CUx/XEFPlfr6EK5UhUWKoPcrUs5pLOohqByckvrkrasfhftAHcr82kQiYo1jKFiKX8fE1/dspdXirkWd26aoT8RQFWIs48z/Rmvv609oaHlQGo3pBj6ogjU82aMyCPGoao2QYRdd2HTjWqBevkDn+O6/YFeJLFkonaa5GsQjpJfi+CrFdJTNldMcLfB7mAuq9tIwhKT3ivHEYsZvnlV45NtZuwXhjLEms2z/YrTgP0OiVC9s6utRG8loJoj+nzDMfnr567Si3VLXJAHwCZ/tJT+fnJvzGXE+T0gw+WKHz8dKVuRLb16FAvRlBHekbs2dj9///djLvXQPp4dDr1KcXDsSt/nBf5d/wnaU1EvltKv8y6oclu195OTqWSmzeJYH2f+Gn0RP9xVVKxTliKcoMz84/h+IQXD2Qd3DR7dtJfQkoZRB/zCEoRHIXLTA6N0BDxqpsG916Fg7fC4c5GDDvmNU0NZV0Vwz2E1ydXsDuS9Q1vxIpuQbqlhfckjRuuHOY4dlQfDOqTEPoSQxIJhUlhsPr4zImhbvhUfqdCZKonjQura62BdJHEE/aTF8KavvNgm5JEyRz8H3b2Aqrjuzj6tQJYpe8TZ3eMspGd7o/S5mu5JS/WcPhlQYiruzSNTuASwPwCxWjHzwNQwyDhM7ZjkHOrEYCp3uj9RYAIah7R7w4gwxeAoQIjkEKFA==","connectNonce":"1","serverAddresses":["MTI3LjAuMC4xOjUwMDAw"],"clientToServerKey":"8oRGFHDQo+Z38lhyKQ+1OjDDlFwjg6o1HkeR+fgw4z0=","serverToClientKey":"D0g58nVdAx0jmT+duZwcWdbHUuFBKWGyj2SZ8g+Ak0o="}

+## Run the connect program

-Next, you can run the "connect" program to HTTPS to the matcher directly from C++:
+If you have both a matcher and server running you can run now the "connect" program to connect to that server through the matchmaker.

+On MacOSX or Linux, run:

     premake5 connect

-Or if you are building under Visual Studio, run the "connect" project from the IDE.
+Or, if you are building under Visual Studio, run the "connect" project from the IDE.

-The connect program requests a match from the macher over HTTPS, parses this JSON, extracts the data and uses it to securely connect to the server with encrypted traffic.
-This is secure because the matcher and the dedicated server instances share a private key that the client does not know, so the client can receive the encrypted connect token, but cannot read its contents or create connect tokens to pass to servers.
+The connect program requests a match from the matcher over HTTPS and connects to the server address returned by the matchmaker.

-This with libyojimbo, you can deploy dedicated server instances that integrate with your own matchmaker backend by passing connect tokens.

-If a client doesn't have a connect token, a client **cannot connect to your dedicated servers**.
+The difference between this and the "client" program, is that the connection via "connect" is authenticated and encrypts UDP packets.

+So far we have been running insecure servers.
+Insecure servers are only meant for development and by default allow connections from any IP address without authentication or encryption of packets.
+You should only use them when running your game in development on your LAN.

+## Running a secure server

+Now lets switch over to running secure servers.
+You can run a secure server like this:

+    premake5 secure_server

+Or, if you are building under Visual Studio, run the "secure_server" project from the IDE.

+Now that the secure server is running, you will see that connecting via "connect" works, but regular connects via "client" do not.

+This is the entire point of secure servers. **Secure servers only allow connections that come from the matcher.**

+This is accomplished via an encrypted connect token that the matchmaker generates and passes back to the client via the match response JSON.
+This connect token is valid only for a particular globally unique 64bit client id (of your choice), for a limited period of time, and for a limited whitelist of server addresses.
+The client then passes this connect token to the server when it requests a connect, and if everything checks out, the server lets that client join.

+Connect tokens cannot be decrypted or forged by clients because they are encrypted via a shared private key known only to the matcher and the dedicated game server instances.

+This is why libyojimbo is designed only for use for games that host dedicated servers.
+It may not be used (securely) for games that support player hosted game instances, because that would expose the private key to clients, allowing clients to decrypt and generate their own connect tokens.
+If a client can generate their own connect token, then the authentication and security model of yojimbo completely breaks down.
+It is essential to keep the private key out of the hands of clients.
+This is easily done if you host dedicated servers in data centers you control.

 ## Feedback